dh1tw/dh1tw.de/content/post/2013-05-12-will-coax-stubs-improve-bandpass-filter-performance.md

 ---

-I was curious if the performance of our 4O3A high power Bandpass filters could be improved with additional coax stubs in parallel.
+I was curious if the performance of our 4O3A high-power Bandpass filters could be improved with additional coax stubs in parallel.
 We were operating at [ED1R][2] for some time now with the added stubs, and we are pleased with the results.
 Check out the details!

 <!--more-->

-In an earlier post I explained [how to build coaxial stubs for 20m and 40m][3].
+In an earlier post, I explained [how to build coaxial stubs for 20m and 40m][3].
 Why 20m and 40m?
-A decade of hardcore contesting from stations all around the world has shown me that these two bands are the most critical ones, when it comes to In-Station interferences.
+A decade of hardcore contesting from stations all around the world has shown me that these two bands are the most critical ones when it comes to In-Station interferences.

 ## High Power Filters with additional coax stubs

 {{< figure src="/img/2013/05/photo2.jpg" link="/img/2013/05/photo2.png" >}}

 The picture above shows the bank of 4O3A high power bandpass filters we use are ED1R.
 One filter per band, from 10m to 80m.
-On 20m and 40m a coaxial stub is connected in parallel to the filter's entrance, using a PL259 T-Connector.
+On 20m and 40m, a coaxial stub is connected in parallel to the filter's entrance, using a PL259 T-Connector.

 ## Results 40m